 We all know life can be stressful from time to time— especially in the past few months.
 But being always stressed can take a toll on you, as it can take up a lot of energy and make it hard to concentrate and relax.
 If you find yourself more stressed than usual, try meditation or breathing exercises like tai chi or yoga.
 If you feel that you need to speak with a medical professional about your stress, read our guide on the Friday mental health network.

-As always, please give our customer service team a call with any questions about your plan: 800-475 8466 or firstname.lastname@example.org.
+As always, please email our customer service team with any questions about your plan at firstname.lastname@example.org.